 A good tip is to get to know what fish are in season and what fish is available where you live.
 A local fishmonger is your best guide.
-I ask my fishmonger for off-cuts which make a great Fish Pie.
+We ask my fishmonger for off-cuts which make a great fish pie.

 An easy way to save money would be to cut down on desserts and puddings.
 But why?
 We all need a bit of cheering up and a sweet comforting pudding is one of the easiest ways.